-What do Johnny Depp, Eva Longoria, Mark Wahlberg and Bryan Cranston have in common?
-They’ve all spent time filming in Albuquerque over the past year.
-In fact, this Southwestern city has played host to numerous A-listers and filmcrews of late, many times under the radar.
-Albuquerque Studios – the largest production facility in the country – played the part of New York City in Marvel’s The Avengers in 2011.
+What do Johnny Depp, Tina Fey, Chris Hemsworth and Bryan Cranston have in common?
+They’ve all spent time filming in Albuquerque.
+In fact, this Southwestern city has played host to numerous A-listers and film crews, often under the radar.

 There are many factors that draw filmmakers to Albuquerque, perhaps none more prominent than the city’s spectacular climate.
-Located in the high desert, Albuquerque enjoys over 310 days of annual sunshine keeping film crews on schedule with limited weather-induced delays.
-Its unique landscape and four distinctly mild seasons allow for it to play the part of nearly any city or location (including Mars).
+Located in the high desert, Albuquerque enjoys more than 310 days of annual sunshine, keeping film crews on schedule with limited weather-induced delays.
+Its unique landscape and four mild seasons allow Albuquerque to play the part of nearly any city or location – including Mars.
 But sometimes it’s content to play itself.

-It’s not uncommon to find actors and crew working in Albuquerque integrate themselves into the city.
-Being away from the Hollywood hoopla allows crews to live a “normal,” balanced life.
-Actors speak about their favorite local restaurants, attractions and day-to-day experiences in Albuquerque as opposed to how wonderful the take-out was in other destinations.
+It’s not uncommon to find actors and crews making the most of their time in the city.
+Being away from the Hollywood hoopla allows crews to live “normal,” balanced lives.
+Actors speak about their favorite local restaurants, attractions and day-to-day experiences in Albuquerque, as opposed to how wonderful the take-out was in other destinations.

-Pure magic is what filmcrews discover when they select Albuquerque.
+Pure magic is what film crews discover when they select Albuquerque.
 New Mexico is filled with highly motivated crew members from the ground up.
-Training programs at local universities and trade schools have helped fast track prepration for crew members, many of which are able to sustain a livelihood in the business working solely in New Mexico.
+Training programs at local universities and trade schools have helped fast-track preparation for crew members, many of whom are able to sustain a livelihood in the business working solely in New Mexico.

 View ABQ Film Locations in a larger map

-"Albuquerque is Hollywood in the High Desert" in the Los Angeles Times, July 2013
+“Albuquerque Is Hollywood in the High Desert,” Los Angeles Times